Automated pool cleaner: Suction-side

 This type of pool cleaner pumps water out of the pool via its skimmer or drains, uses it for locomotion and debris suction, then returns it after being filtered via pool return or outlet valves.
 This is the least expensive and most popular type of cleaner, and it traces a random course around the pool.
 This type of cleaner is usually attached via a 1.5-inch hose to a vacuum plate in the skimmer, or a dedicated extraction or "vac" line on the side of the pool.
 The suction action of the pool's pump provides the needed force for the machine to randomly traverse the floor and walls of the pool, extracting dirt and debris in its path.
 The first automatic pool cleaner was a suction cleaner.

 Suction-side cleaners are the least expensive and most widely used pool cleaners.
-The price of suction-side cleaners ranges from $250-$650.
+The price of suction-side cleaners ranges from UD$250-US$650.
 They are powered solely by the main pump of the pool and utilize the pool's filter system to remove dirt and debris from the water.
 Suction-side cleaners are best suited for screened-in pools or those with light debris such as sand.
 Large amounts of debris or larger debris such as leaves and sticks can easily clog the unit or its pump basket.
 These machines effectively diminish the suction of the main pump - using them will increase the electricity costs and require the main pump and filter system to be serviced more frequently.
+Suction side cleaners are less powerful than other types of cleaners.
 There are minimal maintenance and part replacement costs on these devices over time.